 Now let’s take a look at another answer which is more organized and grammatically accurate.
 Here is a model answer that is expected to get a band score of 8.0.

-The displayed chart illustrates the share of households in owned and rented accommodation in two countries (England and Wales) from 1981 to 2011.
+The displayed chart illustrates the share of households for some owned and rented accommodations in two countries (England and Wales) from 1981 to 2011.

-As an overall trend, the proportion of households in rented accommodation was greater than the percentage of households in owned accommodation during that time whereas the maximum percentage of households in owned accommodation was in 2001 and the percentage of households in rented accommodation remained the lowest.
+As an overall trend, the proportion of households in rented accommodation was greater than the percentage of households in owned accommodation during the first half of the timeline.
+The maximum percentage of households in owned accommodation was in 2001 and the percentage of households in rented accommodation remained the lowest.
 However, the largest percentage of households for rented accommodation was in 1918 while the percentage of households for owned accommodation was the minimum.
-Additionally, households in owned and rented accommodation owned the same proportion in 1971.
+Additionally, households in both owned and rented accommodations had the same proportion in 1971.

-As far as households in rented accommodation are concerned, 1918 was the boom year with nearly 78% which started to drop afterwards.
+As far as households in rented accommodation were concerned, 1918 was the boom year with nearly 78% which started to drop afterward.
 Though it remained constant at around 68% between 1939 and 1953, it continued to go down and reached only 30% in 2001.
-In the year 2001 it slightly increased to around 36%.
+In the year 2011, it slightly increased to around 36%.

 In the IELTS Writing Task 1, the examiners do not look at how accurate calculations you have done because it is a language test.
-If you want to score well, you should give more importance on the language skills such as lexical resource or vocabulary, grammar (mostly compound and complex sentences), comparisons, paragraphing etc. These are the places where you will be marked.
-So, give more importance in these areas.
-You should present accurate data (let’s not deny it), but more marks are there for you in presenting you language skills.
+If you want to score well, you should give more importance to the language skills such as lexical resources or vocabulary, grammar (mostly compound and complex sentences), comparisons, paragraphing, etc. These are the places where you will be marked.
+So, give more importance to these areas.
+You should present accurate data (let’s not deny it), but more marks are there for you in presenting your language skills.